A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 where $\var_i$ denotes the sample variance of the $i$th partial derivative estimate and the decision variables $w_i$ represent the percentages of the gradient sample budget $(N_{g,k})$ allocated to the $i$th partial derivative estimate.
 One can easily verify that the solution to the convex program \cref{opt_prog1} suggests that the optimal way to distribute the sample budget $N_{g,k}$ is to distribute samples proportionally to the standard deviations of the partial derivatives.

 For each optimization problem in the VQE setting, we generate $30$ instances by fixing a unique random seed at the beginning of the optimization run.
 For these tests, the maximum number of allowable iterations is $500$, and the total sample budget for each run is set to $10^{10}$.
-The results, shown in performance profiles in \Cref{fig:quantum}, clearly demonstrate a preference for using Q-SASS over SASS.
+The results, shown in performance profiles in \Cref{fig:quantum}, clearly demonstrate a preference for using Q-SASS over SASS in terms of both iteration and sample costs.